sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Objects directly after short-term slider velocity changes should appear at the beatmap's normal scroll speed.** To do this, short-term slider velocity changes should only be used in empty spaces between notes and should equalise to a distance of 1.0x.
 - **Long-term slider velocity changes should be between 0.8x and 1.10x.**
 - **Slider Velocity gimmicks should be reactable within 1/2 of a beat or more.**
+- **For >10 keymodes that follow an n+2 special style:**
+  - Special and normal notes played by the same hand should be used very sparingly, and in areas of lower note density.
+  - Guidelines regarding anchors and jacks also apply to combinations of special and normal notes.

 Additional guidelines for *4 key Hard* difficulties: